ticosax/pseud/docs/source/index.rst

    future = yield client.hello('Charly')
    future.result()  # 'Hello Charly'

-Also gevent api for client
+A gevent api is also available for clients

 .. code-block:: python